SidrahR/TypeScript-Calculator/README.md

-This is CLI Calculator built using typescript.
+This is a CLI Calculator built using typescript.

 It can perform five operations